 Nova Scotia College of Art and Design University (NSCADU)

 Parks Canada and Nova Scotia College of Art and Design University (NSCADU) have forged a partnership to build on the pilot project initiated in 2012 to connect art students with national parks in Nova Scotia.
-This partnership strives to inspire artwork which will be shown and be shared with Halifax Regional Municipality (HRM) residents and Canadians thereby creating new opportunities for Canadians to connect with art and national parks.
+This partnership strives to inspire artwork which will be shown and be shared with Halifax Regional Municipality (HRM) residents and Canadians thereby creating new opportunities for Canadians to connect with art and national parks and national historic sites.